Table of Contents

-Laboratory, microbiology and imaging procedures: In laboratory parameters, CRP is mostly increased; CSF examination is not necessary since the findings are too unspecific.
-More important is the examination of abscess material via bacterial cultivation, PCR and the test for fungi and mycobacteria.
+Laboratory, microbiology, and imaging procedures: Among laboratory parameters, CRP is mostly increased.
+CSF examination is not necessary because the findings are too vague.
+It is extremely important to examine the abscess material via bacterial cultivation, PCR, and tests for fungi and mycobacteria.

-If necessary, excision at foreign bodies and division of abscesses
+If necessary, excision of foreign bodies and division of abscesses

 Thorough search for the focus (is the focus located distally?) with surgical elimination if needed

-In case of timely and appropriate therapy, lethality is < 10 %.
+With timely and appropriate therapy, the mortality is < 10%.

 Epidemiology of neuroborreliosis

-Neuroborreliosis, triggered by the bacterium Borrelia burgdorferi, which is transmitted by ticks, is one of the most frequent CNS diseases in Germany: 100—50 / 100,000 inhabitants suffer from this disease.
-The regional dissemination of the infected ticks is very different and should be taken into account for diagnosis.
+Neuroborreliosis is triggered by the bacterium Borrelia burgdorferi, which is transmitted by ticks.
+The incidence of this disease is 50–100 cases per 100,000 people.
+The regional dissemination of infected ticks is very different and should be taken into account for diagnosis.